Artificial grass is not just for sports fields. Today’s fake turf is actually realistic enough to work in your own yard. Here’s how!

 I live in an arid climate!

-Well, if that’s the case, I’m sure artificial grass isn’t news to you.
+Well, if that’s the case, I’m sure the benefit of artificial grass isn’t news to you.
 But have you ever seriously considered it?
 If you’re trying to maintain your natural yard at the cost of a lot of water (not very sustainable) and grass food, you might want to think about switching up to artificial grass.

 Fake grass can live in any climate and doesn’t need water to survive.
 Modern manufacturing techniques has made it soft enough to walk on barefoot, and you’ll barely notice the difference.
 You’ll save tons of water (especially practical if you pay for it in your area) and you won’t have to spend hours upon hours maintaining your yard against the climate.